 Okay, now you know how much dogs should sleep a day.
 But how much does the average dog actually sleep?

 This largely depends on your dog’s age, breed and energy level.
-Most dogs sleep between 10 to 18 hours per day.
+Most dogs sleep between 10 and 18 hours per day.
 Less than 10 certainly isn’t healthy.

 High energy dogs, such as Border Collies, Australian Shepherds, Poodles or Jack Russell Terriers naturally sleep less.
-Lazier dog breeds, such as Bullodgs, Basset Hounds, Pugs and very large breeds like Great Danes, naturally sleep more.
+“Lazier” dog breeds, such as Bulldogs, Basset Hounds, Pugs and very large breeds like Great Danes, naturally sleep more.

 For the more energetic dog breeds it’s very important to really keep an eye on how much sleep they get.
-They often can’t really stop themselves which is why you as the dog owner have to do that.
+They often literally can’t stop themselves—which is why you as the dog owner have to step in.
 Otherwise they tend to become hyper simply because they’re overtired.

 How many hours a day does a puppy sleep?